When you want to run strong, your diet can play an important role in reaching your goals.

 smykalova Nataliia//Getty Images

-Why Trust Us: Protects our bodies against free radicals in the environment, such as pollution, cigarette smoke, and UV rays.
+When you want to run strong, your diet can play an important role in reaching your: Protects our bodies against free radicals in the environment, such as pollution, cigarette smoke, and UV rays.
 Also, builds collagen in your skin to keep it plump and smooth.

 Vitamin D